nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

-This attribute is used to specify the sequence of the narrative in relation to other resources e.g. when an ordered set of resource is being used to express the structure of a consultation displayed at source.
-See Consultation guidance for further information.
+This attribute is used to specify the sequence of the narrative in relation to other resources - for example, when an ordered set of resources is being used to express the structure of a consultation displayed at source.
+See [Consultation guidance] (accessrecord_structured_development_consultation_guidance.html) for further information.

 The **related.type** and **related.target** are used to represent the sequence.
 Only the **related.type** value of **'sequel-to'** is utilised.